MFEK/glifparser.rlib/README.md

 you to flatten the components to another Glif representing the outlines of all the components, plus the outlines in the original glyph.

-Yet a third difference is the support for private libraries, stored in comments.
-This is for support of the `<MFEK>` comment.

 Since this library considers .glif files as detached from .ufo files, its approach is much different from Norad's as well.
 This is because MFEKglif, the first software this was written for, is both a _detached_ and an _attached_ UFO